LGCM-OpenSource/GARSA/README.md

 qcovar file (quantitative covariable):
 On this file, we use the PCs generated above, file *<file_name>_PCA_total.txt*.
-This file is already correctly foramted.
+This file is already correctly formated.
 If the user wishes, more quantitative covariables can be added to this file.

 | FID | IID | PC1 | PC2 | PC3 |